BreakTools/CompCat/README.md

 ---
 ### :cat: Features
-- Browse a near infinite amount of cats thanks to [CATAAS.com](https://cataas.com/#/)
+- Browse a near infinite amount of cats right inside Nuke thanks to [CATAAS.com](https://cataas.com/#/)
 - Download the images or gifs and import them directly into your comp

 ---